JackTschetter/more-memory-safety-bugs/README.md

 ## About

-Lab related to memory safety vulnerabilities in C and understanding low level program behavior.
+Lab related to memory safety vulnerabilities in C and understanding low level program behavior.<br>

+The GNU project debugger (GDB) was not required for this lab, but many of my students found it to be a very useful tool.

 ---